Officials search for more staff, other fixes for growing child care crunch in Duluth

 But in the meantime, families in Duluth are trying to figure out what’s next for their children.
 Some are looking at hiring a nanny.
 Most are getting on every wait list they can find.

 And some are leaving their jobs.
 Morgan Beryl, director of YWCA Duluth, had planned to send her 5-month old to the center that is now closing at the end of November.
-Her organization tried to find another group to take over the center, but failed.
+Her organization is in talks with another entity to take over the center.
+But she said there will be a gap in service.

 “Believe us, we tried,” Beryl said.
 “We need robust and sustained funding to fill the gap between what is affordable for families and what child care needs to provide high quality care and pay teachers what they deserve.”